Spuddy10345/whisper-raycast-extension/README.md

             *   **Ollama:** http://localhost:11434
             *   **External API:** https://api.anthropic.com
     *   If using Raycast AI make sure that you have paid for Raycast Pro

-## 🙏 Contributing

-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue on the GitHub repository.
-If you'd like to contribute code, please open a Pull Request.

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ## 📄 License